 Before we learn what is impulse in detail, let us understand the concept of momentum.

-The term Momentum is commonly used in sports.
-When a commentator says that a player has the momentum, it means that the player is actually on the move and very difficult to stop.
-Momentum is a concept of physics.
-Any body that has a momentum is difficult to stop and it is mandatory to apply a force against its direction of motion for a particular period of time.
-More the momentums a body has, the harder it is to stop.
-Hence, a higher amount of force is required or a considerable time period to bring the body to a halt.
-As the force acts on the body for a given time, the body’s velocity changes and hence the body’s momentum changes.
+The term momentum is commonly used in sports.
+When a commentator says that a player has momentum, it means that the player is actually on the move, and it is very difficult for them to stop.
+A body that has momentum cannot be stopped, and therefore it is mandatory to apply a force against its direction of motion for a particular period of time.
+The greater the momentum, the harder it is to stop.
+Hence, a higher amount of force is required, and considerable time should be spent to bring the body to a halt.
+As the force acts on the body for a given time, the body’s velocity changes, and hence the body’s momentum changes.

 A force changes the velocity of an object in either way.
 Also, if the object’s velocity changes, the momentum also changes.